PTsolvers/JustRelax.jl/README.md

     ),
 )
 ```
-Initialisation of the Stokes arrays and the necesseary allocations.
+Initialisation of the Stokes arrays and the necessary allocations.
 The rheology is computed with `compute_viscosity!` which is a function from `JustRelax.jl` and computes the viscosity according to the strain rate and the phase ratios.

 ```julia
 # Initialize phase ratios -------------------------------